-A Kangxi Porcelain Plate with a Kangxi Six Character Kangxi Mark
+A Kangxi Porcelain Plate Mark and Period Dish

 A Large Kangxi Blue and White Porcelain Plate, None-Imperial Kangxi Six Character Mark and of the Period.
 The central design is of Ladies, `Long Eliza` (Lange Lyzen in Dutch), in a garden landscape.
 Both ladies holds small sprigs of flowers.
 The diaper border is broken by four cartouches containing ‘Precious Objects’.
 The Base with a Six Character Kangxi Mark.